Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Conclusion and Limitations

-In this paper, we presented the Massive-STEPS dataset to address longstanding limitations in POI recommendation research, particularly the reliance on older, geographically saturated, and non-reproducible check-in datasets.
-Massive-STEPS offers a large-scale, semantically enriched resource spanning 12 cities across diverse global regions and two time periods, supporting both longitudinal and cross-city analyses.
-The dataset includes rich semantic information such as venue name, address, category, and coordinates.
-We also provide benchmark results for both supervised and zero-shot POI recommendation methods, illustrating the dataset’s utility across model types and urban contexts.
-By releasing Massive-STEPS and our evaluation pipeline publicly, we aim to advance open, reproducible, and globally inclusive research in human mobility and POI recommendation systems.
-We released our dataset under the Apache 2.0 license.
+\paragraph{Conclusion} In this paper, we presented Massive-STEPS to address longstanding limitations in POI trajectory modeling, particularly the reliance on older, geographically saturated, and non-reproducible check-in datasets.
+Massive-STEPS offers a large-scale, semantically enriched POI check-in dataset spanning 15 cities across diverse regions and two time periods, supporting single-city, cross-city, and longitudinal studies.
+The dataset includes rich semantic information about a POI check-in record, including its name, address, category, and geographic coordinates.
+We also provide comprehensive benchmarking results for supervised POI recommendation, zero-shot POI recommendation, and spatiotemporal classification, demonstrating the dataset's versatility across models and tasks.
+Across these tasks, GNNs performed best for supervised POI recommendation, zero-shot LLMs were competitive in some cities, and classical ML models remained strong for spatiotemporal classification.
+By releasing our dataset and benchmark pipeline publicly, we aim to advance open, reproducible, and geographically inclusive research in POI modeling and human mobility studies.

+\paragraph{Limitations} First, Massive-STEPS is derived from Semantic Trails, thus inheriting its biases, which may propagate through downstream tasks.
+Additionally, the dataset is sparse in several cities, which can impact model training quality and limit cross-city generalization.
+Second, Massive-STEPS focuses solely on trajectories and POI metadata, without including user demographic or social information due to privacy considerations.
+This restricts its applicability for personalized or socially-aware POI recommendation tasks.
+Third, while our benchmarking covers a wide range of models and cities to emphasize replicability and geographic breadth, we did not perform extensive hyperparameter tuning, which may affect the peak performance of the models.
+Finally, although Massive-STEPS does not reflect present-day mobility patterns, it was designed to provide an alternative to older datasets and to help bridge the gap toward newer, open, and extensible POI benchmarks.

-\begin{ack} We would like to thank the support of the National Computational Infrastructure and the ARC Center of Excellence for Automated Decision Making and Society (CE200100005).
+\begin{acks} We would like to thank the support of the National Computational Infrastructure and the ARC Center of Excellence for Automated Decision Making and Society (CE200100005).
 Computational facilities were provided by the School of Computer Science and Engineering at UNSW Sydney through the Wolfpack computational cluster.
 Additionally, we express our gratitude to the NVIDIA Academic Grant Program for providing access to A100 GPUs on Saturn Cloud.
-We further thank the Google Cloud Research Credits program for API access to Gemini models. \end{ack}
+We further thank the Google Cloud Research Credits program for API access to Gemini models. \end{acks}